cozy/cozy-bar/README.md

 ## Licence

-cozy-bar.js is developed by Cozy Cloud and distributed under the [MIT].
+cozy-bar is developed by Cozy Cloud and distributed under the [MIT].